LLNL/llnl.github.io/pages/about/index.md

 Case in point: The DOE’s [Advanced Simulation and Computing (ASC) Program](https://www.energy.gov/nnsa/missions/maintaining-stockpile) leverages OSS to build, field, and integrate Linux clusters into production service at our [Livermore Computing supercomputing center](https://hpc.llnl.gov/).
 ASC is responsible for developing computer simulation capabilities that analyze and predict the performance, safety, and reliability of the nation’s nuclear stockpile.
 In other words, the stakes are high for ensuring our code is accurate.
 ASC leadership joined the DOE’s Office of Advanced Scientific Computing Research to establish a policy of using and distributing OSS to achieve the Program’s goals.
 With OSS, we can develop quickly and choose the best solutions.

 This portal abounds with examples of projects that have found a home in the open source community.
 Access is key, which is why we jumped at the chance to index our software on [Code.gov](https://code.gov).
 You’ll find our work in the DOE [repo list](https://code.gov/#!/browse-projects?agencies=DOE).
 You can also browse our projects on [GitHub](https://github.com/LLNL), [GitLab](https://gitlab.com/llnl), and [Bitbucket](https://bitbucket.org/llnl).

+* The original policy memorandum is no longer available online.
+See [The People's Code blog post](https://www.cio.gov/2016/08/11/peoples-code.html) and [the archived policy on GitHub](https://github.com/WhiteHouse/source-code-policy).

 ### Learn More About OSS at LLNL